ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 These files represent the driver used to control the PXIe-7822R R Series device and are placed under Imports directory.
 The driver consists of a C API (`RSeries7822RDriverAPI.dll`) for interacting with a PXIe-7822R device via a compiled FPGA bit file (`RSeries7822R_ReadWriteDigitalPorts.lvbitx`).

 - RSeries7822RDriverAPI.dll – A DLL exposing the C API used to interact with the deployed FPGA bitfile.
-It is built from the FPGA host API sources located under `Imports/source/APIs/*`
 - RSeries7822RDriverAPI.h - header file containing method signatures.
 - RSeries7822R_ReadWriteDigitalPorts.lvbitx – The FPGA bitfile deployed to the PXIe-7822R RIO device.
-It contains the digital read/write logic generated from the FPGA source VI (`FPGACode_ReadWriteDigitalPorts.vi`).

 - Source
   - RSeries7822RDriverAPI.lvproj
-  - FPGACode_ReadWriteDigitalPorts.vi (FPGA source VI)
+  - FPGACode_ReadWriteDigitalPorts.vi (LabVIEW FPGA source VI implementing the core digital read/write logic)
-  - Debug C API.vi (VI to debug and test C APIs)
+  - Debug C API.vi (VI to debug and test C API)
-  - Debug LV API.vi (VI to debug and test LV APIs)
+  - Debug LV API.vi (VI to debug and test LV API)
-  - APIs (Contains source VIs built in to C API dll)
+  - APIs ((LabVIEW source VIs used to build the FPGA host C API, `RSeries7822RDriverAPI.dll`)
     - CloseFPGA.vi
     - EnableLoopBack.vi
     - OpenFPGA.vi